majamichaelis/Bonsai/README.md

 # Bonsai3D

 As part of my studies, I took a specialization module on 3D modeling and completed a fascinating project.
-The task was to focus on a specific object, model, texture and animate it and then present it in an interactive scene.
+The task was to focus on a specific object, model, texture and animate it and then present it in an interactive scene (Unity3D).
 The application I developed is available for both MacOS and Windows and focuses on my 3D model, the Bonsai.
 All assets were modeled and textured by me personally to create a unique visual experience.

 <p align="center">
 <img width="500" alt="Bonsai-Details" src="https://user-images.githubusercontent.com/73911655/236633279-d2353286-36a2-4bb5-acc5-10d39d7771dc.png">